How to Clean Couch with Steam Cleaner

 What is the best steam cleaner or upholstery cleaner for a couch?

-It’s important to use the right steam cleaner that is designed specifically for upholstery.
+It’s important to use the right steam cleaner, designed specifically for upholstery.
 That said, the best upholstery steam cleaner for a couch is the Hoover Spotless Upholstery Cleaner.
 I prefer this upholstery spot cleaner because it is super lightweight, affordable, and can remove the toughest pet stains and everyday mishaps.
-It is an excellent cleaning equipment that you can also use to spot clean rugs and fabric chairs.
+It is excellent cleaning equipment that you can also use to spot-clean rugs and fabric chairs.

 What can I put in my steam cleaner to clean my couch?

-Most steam cleaner requires only water but this particular Hoover cleaner comes with a cleaning solution.
-For best results, you will need to use their recommended solution.
+Most steam cleaner requires only water, but this particular Hoover cleaner comes with a cleaning solution.
+For best results, use their recommended solution.

 Should I buy a steam cleaner?

 I would absolutely recommend buying a steam cleaner for home use.
 Most are pretty affordable and easy to store.
-It is especially great in a household with children and pets.
+It is especially great for households with children and pets.
 It helps you give your couch a more thorough cleaning while tackling tough set-in stains and messes.

 How long does steam cleaning a couch take to dry?

-The drying process for steam cleaning the couch can be anywhere from 4 – 5 hours.
+The drying time for steam cleaning the couch can range from 4 to 5 hours.
 For best results, leave overnight with windows or doors open to prevent mold and mildew.

-The short answer to this is no. You cannot just steam clean any kind of fabric furniture.
-While most upholstery fabric couches can be steam cleaned, leather couches should not be steam cleaned.
+The short answer to this is no. You cannot just steam clean any fabric furniture.
+While most upholstery fabric couches can be steam cleaned, leather couches should not.
 For leather upholstery, you may need to use a specific leather cleaner.

-To find out if your couch can be steam cleaned, check the furniture’s care label for a symbol that will indicate how it can be cleaned.
-Ex. any couch with an X cannot be steam cleaned but W, S, and WS can be.
+To find out if your couch can be steam cleaned, check the furniture’s care label for a symbol indicating how it can be cleaned.
+Ex. any sofa with an X cannot be steam cleaned, but W, S, and WS can be.

 Tamara White is the creator and founder of The Thrifty Apartment, a home decor and DIY blog that focuses on affordable and budget-friendly home decorating ideas and projects.
 Tamara documents her home improvement journey, love of thrifting, tips for space optimization, and creating beautiful spaces.